tradle/why-hypercore/README.md

 Supports for super-large file sizes is important for scientific data sets.
 Support for BitTorrent-stile download acceleration by downloading from multiple universities simultaneously is also a critical capability.
 Allows verifying integrity of chunks of data loaded in parallel from untrusted peers.

 But let's not forget Hypercore's totally unique capability for Database streaming, which allows Petabyte-scale DB served remotely, without a database server.

-Hyperbee can be [shoved onto S3](https://github.com/random-access-storage/random-access-s3), or an equivalent store, and streamed without a worry, which is available in Hypercore [since 2017](https://blog.datproject.org/2017/05/24/upgrade-your-dat/).
+What new killer apps will this novel database approach create?
+Here is one possible example, a Database CDN.
+We are used to static files served on the edge, but a Hyperbee data structure can be [piped onto AWS S3](https://github.com/mafintosh/hypercore-archiver), and streamed from it without a server, with the help of this (https://github.com/random-access-storage/random-access-s3).

 Any Database Server can be accessed remotely and many can serve huge databases.
-But they need operational management and have associated human resources costs.
-Such costs are detrimental for example to a new popular with developers class of Serverless applications.
+But a server needs a machine, and human resources associated with its operational management.
+Such costs are detrimental for pay-per-use model of the cloud and especially to a new popular with developers class of Serverless applications.

+Let's repeat this point again: Hypercore's database structure gives us an ability to access the database remotely, without a database server, and without a database client, too.
+This point needs to sync in so that engineers can pause and ask themselves the question - how will this reshape [multi-tier applications](https://en.wikipedia.org/wiki/Multitier_architecture)?
+What applications will benefit from this the most?

 ### Live streaming